hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - immunized people don't have this issues
   - disinfected wares from immunized people are safe

+## Even low-risk persons can get into serious health issues!

+- since there is a high chance they'd get infected anyway
+  - they'd run into these same issues
+  - they'd get it in a probably unsupervised setting
+  - unkown risk factors can best be identified in CQ
+  - knowing risk factors better reduces the incident rate even more
+- for every low-risk person that runs into problems hundreds become certified immune

 ## What are the kown risk factors?

 Currently these risk factors are known: